simulatedScience/Beleriand_Ticket-to-Ride/README.md

 - automatically generate images for task cards
 - allow adding nodes through the UI
 - support for different monitor resolutions
-- add overlay for reward points for each edge length (possibly implemented via mpl legend?)
+- add info overlay for reward points for each edge length (possibly implemented via mpl legend?)
 - automatically optimze the graph layout from the UI
 - documentation and user manual